MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-create-contact-profile-questionnaire.md

 ms.date: 05/20/2022
 ---

-# Use Profile Questionnaires to Classify Business Contacts
+# <a name="use-profile-questionnaires-to-classify-business-contacts" />Use Profile Questionnaires to Classify Business Contacts

 You can rate a prospect so you can identify the ideal prospects to focus your sales campaign on.
 You can set up profile questionnaires that you want to use when entering information about your contacts' profiles.
 Within each questionnaire, you can set up the different questions you intend to ask your contacts.
 This way, you can group contacts so that your campaigns are more likely to target the right people based on the criteria that you define with the questionnaires.